 “What can be a better and more invigorating way to start a new course than to work on something like this?
-Students will develop skills in research, production, photography, film making, sound, editing, working to a brief, working to deadlines, team work, liaising with a client and working working under pressure”David Bennett, Programme Leader of the Photography and Moving Image programme at Barking and Dagenham College
+Students will develop skills in research, production, photography, film making, sound, editing, working to a brief, working to deadlines, team work, liaising with a client and working under pressure”David Bennett, Programme Leader of the Photography and Moving Image programme at Barking and Dagenham College

-Having students with us on the shoot which will be a fantastic opportunity for both sides.
-The students of this programme can lend us some of their knowledge about Becontree Estate from their own project, ‘Coated in Trails of Wisteria’, which comprises work made in, on, and around the Becontree estate that marked its Centenary.
-Northern Heart Films want to hear from ordinary people who live on the estate, those new to the estate and those who’ve lived on the estate their entire lives.
+Having students with us on the shoot will be a fantastic opportunity for both sides.
+The students of this program can lend us some of their knowledge about Becontree Estate from their own project, ‘Coated in Trails of Wisteria’, which comprises work made in, on, and around the Becontree estate that marked its Centenary.
+Northern Heart Films want to hear from ordinary people who live on the estate, those new to the estate, and those who’ve lived on the estate their entire lives.

-We’re looking forward to collaborating with the students and hearing their ideas as to what they think will work visually and the kinds of contributors who will best fit for this film.
+We’re looking forward to collaborating with the students and hearing their ideas as to what they think will work visually and the kinds of contributors who will best fit this film.
 We hope that the students can draw upon useful insights from their knowledge and experiences of the Estate that assist Northern Heart Films in getting the best content for the film.